potgieterdl/mind-lab/_posts/2018-04-02-installing-ghost-on-ubuntu-16.04.md

 ---
 layout: post
 current: post
-cover:  assets/images/welcome.jpg
+cover:  assets/images/writing.jpg
 navigation: True
 title: Installing Ghost on Ubuntu 16.04
-date: 2017-12-18 11:21:17
+date: 2018-04-02 20:05:11
-tags: [Home Assistant]
+tags: [code, getting-started]
 class: post-template
 subclass: 'post tag-getting-started'
 author: derick
-disqus: true
+disqus: false
 ---
-# HA on Ubuntu in Python Virtual Env
+# Installing Ghost on Ubuntu 16.04

 ## Backstory
 I've been running Jekyll for a bit, but the theming support has gotten me down.
 With that low point i decided to try [Ghost](https://ghost.org/), i've run it before for another projects and really enjoyed it.
 This was a couple years back so keen to see where its all at now